evennia/evennia/README.md

 # Evennia MUD/MU\* Creation System ![evennia logo][logo]

-*Evennia* is a modern library for creating online multiplayer text games (MUD, MUSH, MUX, MOO etc) in pure Python.
+*Evennia* is a modern library for creating [online multiplayer text games][wikimudpage] (MUD, MUSH, MUX, MOO etc) in pure Python.
 It allows game creators to design and flesh out their games with great freedom.
 Evennia is made available under the very friendly [BSD license][license].